sebbex1337/Pokemon-app/README.md

 # Simple Pokedex
-Made with HTML an JavaScript
+Made with HTML and JavaScript, styled with CSS

 [See the live Pokedex here](https://sebbex1337.github.io/Pokemon-app/)